 This is excerpted from Hock’s non-fiction memoirs under the exciting Wolfpack Publishing title Kill or Be Killed.
 Paperback or ebook Get them here

-W. Hock Hochheim teaches hand, stick, knife and gun combatives to military, police and savvy citizens.
+W. Hock Hochheim teaches hand, stick, knife and gun survival, self defense, combatives to military, police and citizens.